Nuclear Accident Response Organisation

-The NARO consists of military and civilian personnel from across the MOD, who provide a wide range of skills and expertise, including: nuclear safety, radiological monitoring, command and control, mapping, information management and security.
+The HQ DNEO comprises civilian and military personnel from DNO and across the MOD, who provide a wide range of skills and expertise, including: nuclear safety, radiological monitoring, command and control, mapping, information management and security.

 The MOD conducts a regular series of exercises, involving local authorities, local emergency services and agencies across government, in order to ensure the effectiveness of the nuclear accident emergency plans.
 In the unlikely event of a defence nuclear accident, the MOD would support the emergency services and local authorities as appropriate.